doriaaaa/TradeAppProject/README.md

 testingDummy
 ```
 2. Changing the IP address in .env
-3. To access chatGPT function, you need to setup overseas vpn and set up split tunneling config (for emulator?)
+~~3.
+To access chatGPT function, you need to setup overseas vpn and set up split tunneling config (for emulator?)~~

 ###### WORK:
 1. User login / logout